White Rabbit: Personality

-Adaptations
+Adaptations and in popular culture

 Disney film

 Disney's animated version of the Rabbit is perhaps best known for the little song he sings on his first appearance, "I'm late!
 I'm late!
 For a very important date!
 No time to say hello, goodbye!
 I'm late!
 I'm late!
 I'm late!".
 His initial panicky behaviour is presumably because he is late for the royal garden party where he is due to act as herald; this would be quite enough for him to lose his head to the touchy Queen.

 He is often the straight man for other characters' zany antics; when he asks the Dodo for help on getting the "monster" (Alice) out of his house, Dodo's ultimate solution is to burn the house down, to which the White Rabbit is greatly opposed.
 At the Mad Tea Party, the Mad Hatter and the March Hare try to "fix" his watch, proclaiming it "exactly two days slow," and eventually destroy it in their efforts to correct it.

 The Rabbit was voiced by Bill Thompson.

+The White Rabbit appears at the Walt Disney Parks and Resorts as a meetable character.

+In Aladdin and the King of Thieves, the Genie was transformed into him.

 The White Rabbit made a few appearances on the Disney Channel original show, House of Mouse.
 His most notable appearance was in the episode "Clarabelle's Big Secret" when he confessed to Clarabelle Cow that "I'm not really late, and I don't really have a date.
 I'm a fraud!".
 He is seen being grabbed by the reservation clerk Daisy Duck in the show's intro.
-He was voiced by Corey Burton, who has voiced the Rabbit in all English speaking roles for the character since then.
-In Aladdin and the King of Thieves, the genie was transformed into him.
+He was voiced by Corey Burton, who has voiced the Rabbit in all English speaking roles for the character since then until in Kinect: Disneyland Adventures, where his voice was provided by Jeff Bennett.

-The White Rabbit appears at the Walt Disney Parks and Resorts as a meetable character.

 In the PlayStation 2 action-RPG game Kingdom Hearts and its Game Boy Advance follow-up, Kingdom Hearts: Chain of Memories, the White Rabbit leads Sora, Donald Duck and Goofy to the Queen's palace, worried about being late.
 His Japanese voice actor was Shigeru Ushiyama.

+In The Simpsons short Plusaversary, Disney's White Rabbit made a brief appearance in Moe's Tavern.

-In episode "Potato Potahto" of Alice's Wonderland Bakery, Alice and the White Rabbit made the potato dish together in Wonderland.
+In the television series Alice's Wonderland Bakery, his great grandson Fergie is one of the main characters.
+In the episode "Potato Potahto" is shown a photo of Alice and the White Rabbit where they made the potato dish together in Wonderland.

+The White Rabbit has a cameo appearance in the short film Once Upon a Studio (2023), as part of the Walt Disney Animation Studios characters who gather to take a group photo.